Even though you may have a good resume, education, and experience, it is the idea of a personal interview that is intimidating.

 For example, some “weaknesses” that you could say are that sometimes you rush to close a deal and work too fast and need to be more patient.
 You are currently taking night classes to improve your computer skills.
 You love a challenge and learning something new.

 Have any story prepared that demonstrates certain qualities.
 You want to show a few things.
-The first is that you try to understand other people’s perspectives but that at the same time you do not settle for any work that is sub-standard.
+The first is that you try to understand other people’s perspectives but that at the same time you do not settle for any sub-standard work.

 Tell a story such as the following (an illustrated example):